-Facebook 'failed to remove sexualised images of children' - BBC News
+Facebook criticised over child images

 "I think it raises the question of how can users make effective complaints to Facebook about content that is disturbing, shouldn't be on the site, and have confidence that that will be acted upon."

-The BBC also showed what it had found to the Anne Longfield, the Children's Commissioner for England.
+The BBC also showed what it had found to Anne Longfield, the Children's Commissioner for England.

 "I have been very disturbed by what I have seen, very disappointed that one year on we are still seeing images that are very sexualised, totally in my view unacceptable," she said.